collabnix/redisplanet/README.md

 The Docker container with RS runs on your localhost with port 8443 open for HTTPS connections, 9443 for REST API connections, and port 12000 open for redis client connections.
 You can publish other ports with -p <host_port>:<container_port>.
 Click Setup to start the node configuration steps.

-In the Node Configuration settings, enter a cluster FQDN such as cluster.local.
-Then click Next button.

 You will see "Enable flash storage support" checkbox.
 What does it mean?